DynamicsAndNeuralSystems/pyspi/README.md

 ## Getting started

 See the [documentation](https://pyspi-toolkit.readthedocs.io/en/latest/) for setting up and implementing *PySPI*.
-Alternatively, skip straight to the simple demo (`demos/simple_demo.py`) and jump straight into it!
+Alternatively, skip to the simple demo (`demos/simple_demo.py`) and jump straight into it!

 ## Related resources